Maarten Wouter Lippmann

 January 2006 - February 2010

 Island Training Solutions, Inc., Durham, NC: Senior administrator for UNIX and Windows Systems.
-Responsibilities included network, mail, web and DNS server ClearCase® administration.
+Responsibilities included network, mailserver, webserver, DNS and ClearCase® administration.
 The server systems included various OSes, e.g. OpenBSD firewalls, SLES/RHEL ClearCase servers, Windows® Domain Controllers and SOLARIS™ NAS servers.
 Developed an automated VMware based midsize virtual lab for remote IBM® Rational® training.
 Additionally, I Instructed various IBM® Rational® software tools as a substitute teacher for Island Training.

 Education